-- C. Apply joint tape over gypsum board joints, except for trim products specifically indicated as not intended to receive tape. - D. Gypsum Board Finish Levels: Finish panels to levels indicated below and according to ASTM C 840: - 1.
-Level 1: Ceiling plenum areas, concealed areas, and where indicated. - 2.
-Level 2: Panels that are substrate for tile. - 3.
-Level 4: At panel surfaces that will be exposed to view unless otherwise indicated.
+C. Apply joint tape over gypsum board joints, except for trim products specifically indicated as not intended to receive tape.

+D. Gypsum Board Finish to be a Leve 4, according to ASTM C 840.

 - A. Protect adjacent surfaces from drywall compound and promptly remove from floors and other non-drywall surfaces.
 Repair surfaces stained, marred, or otherwise damaged during drywall application. - B. Protect installed products from damage from weather, condensation, direct sunlight, construction, and other causes during remainder of the construction period. - C. Remove and replace panels that are wet, moisture damaged, and mold damaged. - 1.
 Indications that panels are wet or moisture damaged include, but are not limited to, discoloration, sagging, or irregular shape. - 2.
 Indications that panels are mold damaged include, but are not limited to, fuzzy or splotchy surface contamination and discoloration.